What it takes to

 get in the field.

-Meet the Jamesons.
-A young family of four—Matthew, Rachel, and their two children—have responded to God’s call to bring the Gospel to one of the world’s most overlooked people groups:
+Meet the Jamesons—Matthew, Rachel, and their two children have responded to God’s call to bring the Gospel to one of the world’s most overlooked people groups:

-✅ An ethnic minority with little to no access to the Gospel.
+✅ The Kucong are an ethnic minority with little to no access to the Gospel.

 ✅ Many speak only their local dialect and practice animistic religions.